Delaware County, Ohio: Politics

 Delaware County is considered a Republican stronghold, and has been for most of the party's history.
-The county is very well-educated, with an estimated 58% of its adult population having bachelor's degrees.
+The county is highly educated, with an estimated 58% of its adult population holding bachelor's degrees.
 It is the most highly educated county in Ohio.
 The only Democratic presidential candidate to win the county from 1856 to the present day was Woodrow Wilson in his 1912 and 1916 electoral victories.

 However, in 2020, Joe Biden came within single digits of flipping the county, the closest result since Lyndon Johnson's landslide victory in 1964.
 The growth of suburban Columbus, which has been growing increasingly Democratic in recent years, is one of the factors driving Delaware County away from its former overwhelming Republican support.
 In 2024, Kamala Harris won 46% of the vote in the county, the highest percentage for a Democratic presidential nominee since 1964.

 In August 2023, the county voted against Ohio Issue 1, which would have changed the threshold required to modify the Ohio Constitution, by a margin of 57.72-42.28.
 In November 2023, the county voted for Issue 1, which amended the state constitution to guarantee a woman's reproductive rights, by a margin of 59.21%-40.79%.